Faculty and Instructors

 Measurement Uncertainty

 Rod G. Gullberg has been a key contributor to the forensic science literature on breath alcohol testing, quality control and measurement variability and uncertainty for over thirty years.
-He has taught at the internationally renowned Borkenstein Course at Indiana University since 1989.
+He has taught at the internationally renowned at Indiana University since 1989.
 His lectures on elementary statistics contribute significantly to the course as he seeks to make the material practical and relevant.
-Rod is a member of the National Safety Council’s Committee on Alcohol and other Drugs, and has testified and presented throughout the United States on issues related to forensic measurement and metrology.
+Rod is a member of the American Academy of Forensic Sciences and the American Statistical Association, and has testified and presented throughout the United States on issues related to forensic measurement and metrology.
 His open, enthusiastic, and approachable style have made him a much sought after resource by scientists and attorneys over the years.

 Heather HarrisHeather Harris, MFS, JD, D-ABC